 - Record root credentials for the target device in the Password Manager on the applicable inventory beacon - Record non-root credentials for the target device in the Password Manager on the applicable inventory beacon, and additionally ensure that a tool to allow privilege escalation (such as sudo or priv) is installed on target devices and either: - a.
 The use of that tool is configured in the Password Manager (in the extra fields exposed when you specify and SSH account type), or - b.
 Target devices are configured to allow escalation of privileges without requiring an interactive password. - 5.
-Set the schedule for operations of the FlexNet inventory agent in the web interface of FlexNet Manager Suite (navigate to Discovery & Inventory > Settings, in the Agent inventory schedule section). - 6.
+For gathering Oracle inventory from UNIX-like platforms, ensure that you have authorized FlexNet inventory agent version 13.0.1 or later for adoption and self-managed upgrades. - Earlier versions of FlexNet inventory agent may fail to collect Oracle inventory on UNIX-like systems where permissions prevent global access to Oracle directories or files.
+For details about setting the permitted version of FlexNet inventory agent, see Adopted: Specifying an Installed Agent Upgrade. - 6.
+Set the schedule for operations of the FlexNet inventory agent in the web interface of FlexNet Manager Suite (navigate to Discovery & Inventory > Settings, in the Agent inventory schedule section). - 7.
 Navigate to Discovery & Inventory > Discovery and Inventory Rules, and create one or more rules to take inventory from target computing devices within your enterprise, and then at the beginning of the inventory process, adoption occurs when in policy for the target device.